v.9-29-21

 HIKING THE BALL

-• Ball must be hiked from the ground.
-Side -Saddle snaps are allowed and must be snapped to a “back” in the back field.
+• The ball must be hiked from the ground.
+Side -Saddle snaps are allowed and must be snapped to the QB/Passer.
 No self-snaps are allowed (5 yds. illegal snap).
 Dropped snaps are dead (See bullet below).

-• Snap can be fielded cleanly off the ground, doesn’t matter if it bounces “10 times”, as long as QB doesn’t drop it, traps are good, balls snapped sideways, where QB has to move sideways outside the tackle box area, or ball is snapped over QB’s head, play is dead automatically, ball will be placed at spot it first hits the ground or furthest from defense’s goal line (ie:forward fumbles will be spotted where touched).
+• Snap can be fielded cleanly off the ground, doesn’t matter if it bounces “10 times”, as long as QB doesn’t drop it, traps are good, balls snapped sideways, where QB has to move sideways outside the tackle box area, or ball is snapped over QB’s head, play is dead automatically, the ball will be placed at the spot it first hits the ground or furthest from defenses’ goal line ( i.e.: forward fumbles will be spotted where touched).

 TURNOVERS

-• Interceptions – a ball that is intercepted by the defense may be returned for a score.
+• Interceptions – a ball that is intercepted by the defense MAY NOT be returned for a score.
+Due to the new field format – the defense will receive 4 pts for the interception/turnover.

-• Fumbles, if player fumbles ball & it hits the ground, the play is dead & team who possessed ball last will retain possession @ point of fumble or where ball hits ground, whichever is the furthest from their opponent’s goal line.
-The only fumble recovery is if ball carrier loses ball & opponent recovers it before it hits the ground, play is then still live & opponent can advance/return recovery for a score (live ball).
+• Fumbles, if a player fumbles the ball & it hits the ground, the play is dead & the team who possessed the ball last will retain possession @ point of fumble or where the ball hits the ground, whichever is the furthest from their opponent’s goal line.
+The only fumble recovery is if the ball carrier loses the ball & opponent recovers it before it hits the ground, play is then dead if the defense recovers it (this will be deemed a fumble recovery) two (2) points to the defense are awarded and possession of the ball to the defense at the designated midfield starting point where they will start on offense.

 BLOCKING

-• Off/Def. blocking, BOTH must be open-handed & thrust outward from chest, with open hands, & not “loaded up” from the side.
+• Off/Def. blocking, BOTH must be open-handed & thrust outward from the chest, with open hands, & not “loaded up” from the side.
 There is no blocking below the waist or above the shoulders.
 No chop-blocks.
-Player cannot leave their feet to block.
+The player cannot leave their feet to block.
 Blocking must be controlled, do not run a player over, blocking or running the ball (UNR) if it looks rough it is a penalty.
-No bull rushing by any player (Players cannot take a running start @ another, barreling over, UNR (auto 1st/LOD -15 yards).
+No Bull rushing by any player (players cannot take a running start @ another, barreling over, UNR (auto 1st/ LOD- 15 yds).

 STIFF ARMS & FLAG GUARDING

 • Stiff arms are not allowed by Runner.
-This will be an illegal contact foul & 10-yd penalty will be assessed & down will count, as this is considered a “spot foul not end-of-the-run” foul.
+This will be an illegal contact foul & a 10-yard penalty will be assessed & down will count, as this is considered a “spot foul, not an end-of-the-run” foul.
 Flag guarding is a form of Stiff Arming.
-Excessive/flagrant contact/acts to neck or face or head will be a 15 yd.
-UNR w/ auto 1st or loss of down & could lead to an ejection from game, a second such incident by the same player in same game or in another game could result in player being barred from the remainder of the tournament.
-Such ejections will be reported to head officials which will be noted to next officials covering said player’s next game & warning will be conveyed to the captain of the team as well as the offending player.
-Anyone who engages in such acts/conduct will severely impact their team as well as their chances for resuming play in game & tournament.
+Excessive/flagrant contact/acts to neck face or head will be a 10 yd.
+UNR w/ auto 1st or loss of down & could lead to an ejection from the game, a second such incident by the same player in the same game or in another game could result in the player being barred from the remainder of the tournament.
+Such ejections will be reported to head officials which will be noted to the next officials covering said player’s next game & warning will be conveyed to the captain of the team as well as the offending player.
+Anyone who engages in such acts/conduct will severely impact their team as well as their chances for resuming play in games & tournaments.

 RECEIVER

 • Must have 1 foot in bounds to make a reception.
-A receiver can’t step out of bounds, on his own & come back onto the field & touch the ball.
-The player can return to block or “tackle” the ball carrier.
-Due to Small end zones, minimal O/B will be ignored by receivers, but discretion must be used, if a player runs O/B 3 yards and jumps back into the field of play it will be deemed illegal participation.
+Due to small end zones, minimal O/B will be ignored by receivers, but discretion must be used, if a player runs O/B 3 yards and jumps back into the field of play it will be deemed illegal participation.

-• No De-flagging a receiver before the ball arrives or busting up a play “with force” other than knocking pass out of receiver’s hands or pulling flag, play the ball.
-Note: Stripping a “ball carrier” is illegal but not a receiver on a pass.
+• No De-flagging a receiver before the ball arrives or busting up a play “with force” other than knocking the pass out of the receiver’s hands or pulling the flag, play the ball.
+Note: Stripping a “ball carrier/runner is illegal but not a receiver on a pass.

 FORWARD PASS

 • There is only one forward pass allowed per play.
-There are unlimited backward or lateral passes.
-Once a ball carrier crosses the LOS, he/she may not lateral back to someone behind the LOS & have that person throw a forward pass, nor can a ball carrier step over the LOS & then go back behind it & pass.
+There are no lateral passes once a ball carrier crosses the LOS, he/she may not lateral back to someone behind the LOS & and have that person throw a forward pass, nor can a ball carrier step over the LOS & and then go back behind it & and pass.

 BALL CARRIER

-• The “spot” of the ball is always the torso of the ball carrier at the time of flag removal or the flag falling to the ground (ball is dead at the spot).
+• The “spot” of the ball is always the torso/hips of the ball carrier at the time of flag removal or the flag falling to the ground (the ball is dead at the spot).

-• If the ball carrier’s flag inadvertently falls off during a play, the play is dead at spot of possession or where the flag falls off when they have possession.
+• If the ball carrier’s flag inadvertently falls off during a play, the play is dead at the spot of possession or where the flag falls off when they have possession.
 If any other player starts a play without both flags and subsequently becomes a ball carrier/receiver, the play ends at the spot of possession.
-QB receives a snap without both flags, dead at snap.
+(Exception: If QB receives a snap without both flags, doesn’t matter because he can’t be sacked or run, ball will be dead after 5 counts.)

-• Ball carrier is Down by Contact (NFHS rule) if anything besides feet, hands or ball hit the ground, without a flag pull or contact by opponent being required.
-Hips are the spot of ball.
+• Ball carrier is Down by Contact (NFHS rule) if anything besides feet, hands, or ball hits the ground, without a flag pull or contact by the opponent is not required.

 REMOVING THE FLAG